sducouedic/BERT-for-context-retrieval/README.md

 pip install -r requirements.txt
 ```

 * Download  and unzip [BERT pretrained for passage reranking](https://drive.google.com/file/d/1tEHjpsAgvTVIqFySiSVl4DKaYVx8ltS5/view?usp=sharing) in `/models/`.
 You should now have the following files:
     * `/models/BERT_for_passage_ranking/config.json`
     * `/models/BERT_for_passage_ranking/pytorch_model.bin`

+The model is taken from [link](https://github.com/nyu-dl/dl4marco-bert/tree/a75f26a3342a38f146fc9f0958bf458be7a68e15) which adapted BERT for passage ranking.
+The model is converted to PyTorch using Hugging Face's [transformers](https://huggingface.co/docs/transformers/index) library.

 ## Inference